romil07/nodejsdocker/README.md

 ##### Inputs corresponding to methods of training

-- For A python script (default `code/train/run_config.py`) which includes a function (default `def main(workspace):`) that describes your run that you want to submit.
+- Using a python script (default `code/train/run_config.py`) which includes a function (default `def main(workspace):`) that describes your run that you want to submit.
+If you want to change the default values for the python script, you can specify it with the `runconfig_python_file` and `runconfig_python_function_name` parameters.
 The python script gets the [workspace object](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.workspace(class)?view=azure-ml-py) injected and has to return one of the following objects:
     - [Estimator](https://docs.microsoft.com/en-us/python/api/azureml-train-core/azureml.train.estimator.estimator?view=azure-ml-py)
     - [TensorFlow Estimator](https://docs.microsoft.com/en-us/python/api/azureml-train-core/azureml.train.dnn.tensorflow?view=azure-ml-py)
     - [PyTorch Estimator](https://docs.microsoft.com/en-us/python/api/azureml-train-core/azureml.train.dnn.pytorch?view=azure-ml-py)